webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Alleviate.md

 - Ability/Cost/3
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/CURE
+- Ability/Categories/Cure
 ---

 ## Alleviate
+>3  Intellect

 You attempt to cancel or cure one malady (such as disease or poison) in one creature.
 Action.